PatrickMcDougle/CSC-1061-CS2-Java/GRADING BREAKDOWN.md

 # Grading

-## How to loss 1 point per file per issue
+## How to lose 1 point per file per issue

--   Header comment block missing - need to provide your name, date, class, and a short description.
-Optional items can be the assignment text block
+- **The header comment block is missing** - You must provide your name, date, course, and a short description.
+Optional items can be listed in the assignment.
--   Class comment block missing - Every public class in the code needs to have a comment block talking about what the class does.
-What is the class' job.
+- **Class comment block missing** - Every public class in the code needs a comment block discussing what the class does.
+What is the class' job?
--   Non-private method comment block missing - Every non-public method in the code needs to have a comment block that has a short description of what the method does, what are the inputs/parameters, what does the method return, and what exceptions it might throw.
+- **Non-private method comment block missing** - Every non-public method in the code needs a comment block with a short description of what the method does, what the inputs/parameters are, what the method returns, and what exceptions it might throw.
--   Failure to submit a project.
-In other words, only the code was passed in.

-## How to loss partial points for a particular problem
+## How to lose partial points for a particular problem

--   The code crashes during run time.
+- **The code crashes during run time** -  Ensure the code is tested and does not throw an exception (i.e., crashes).
 Except when the assignment is to do so.
+- **Failure to submit a project** - In other words, only the code was passed in.

-## How to loss all the points for a particular problem
+## How to lose all the points for a particular problem

--   Code is missing or not there.
-If you create a class file and all it has is the class with no other methods or code, no points.
+- **Code is missing or not there** - If you create a class file that only has a class with no other methods or code, no points.
--   submitting .class files instead of the .java files.
-The .java files are the text files that we read and code in.
-The .class files is the compiled code that the computer reads, I can not read this file.
-I am unable to read .class files and so, I am unable to grade the assignment.
+- **Submitting *.class* files instead of the *.java* files** - The *.java* files are the text files that we read and code in.
+The *.class* files are the compiled bit code that the computer reads.
+I cannot read *.class* files so I cannot grade the assignment.
--   Code does not compile
--   Code is not in a project.
+- **Code does not compile** - What is submitted should compile.
+No matter how much work is put into the assignment, if it does not compile, I cannot test the program's functionality.